Sae Wylfing is a most unusual craft that attracts attention from all who see the boat.

 have an illustrated talk and to see the ship first-hand.

-'Sae Wylfing' is to go afloat in April 2022
+'Sae Wylfing' went afloat in April 2022

 April 11 the 'Reconstruction' talk for Ipswich Wolsey Rotary Club.